minnesota-connections-academy/biology-announcements/_posts/2020-10-29-Wolves---the-quintessential-keystone-species.md

 Send me the answer to this question in [webmail](https://www.connexus.com/webmail?hideHeader=true/#/composemessage?idWebuser=2786770) in order to earn points back on the quiz.
 As always, [you can book a meeting with me to work on this together.](https://jasweeney.youcanbook.me)

+Mr. Sweeney

+PS - Just in case you are interested in learning more, check out this article from [yellowstonepark.com](https://www.yellowstonepark.com/things-to-do/wolf-reintroduction-changes-ecosystem)